Parliament Passes Shippers’ Authority Bill | Ghana News Agency

 Accra, July 30, GNA – Parliament on Monday, July 29, passed the Ghana Shippers’ Authority Bill, 2024.

-The Bill, which amends its 50 years old establishment law, NRCD 254 (1974), will regulate commercial activities of shippers, and will primarily address the issue of unfair and excessive charges that burden traders who use Ghana’s sea and air ports, as well as land borders to ply their international trade.
+The Bill, which amends its 50 years establishment law, NRCD 254 (1974), will regulate commercial activities of shippers, and will primarily address the issue of unfair and excessive charges that burden traders who use Ghana’s sea and airports, as well as land borders to ply their international trade.

 It will introduce transparency in the determination of port fees and charges, and will by that, ensure that there is accountability in the legal movement of international trade cargo across all borders of Ghana.